 You can also collaborate asynchronously by assigning tasks, sending emails, and leaving comments directly in the spreadsheet.

 Accessible anywhere for both of you at the same time

-Multiple people can edit Google Sheets online and save changes from multiple devices at the same time.
+Multiple people can edit Google Sheets and Excel online and save changes from multiple devices at the same time.

 For example, if you’re in the office and your partner is at home, you can both access the same spreadsheet to see if a payment has cleared, or what’s safe to spend.

 By using a spreadsheet system that’s accessible via the cloud, you can budget, save, and invest.
 Together.

 Google Sheets has robust features for seeing who made changes to a file.
 You can: